-Secondary Permittees are public entities such as ports, park districts, school districts, colleges and universities, state institution campuses, state military campuses, irrigation districts, and diking and drainage districts that are located in a Phase I city or county coverage area and own or
+Secondary Permittees are public entities such as ports, park districts, school districts, colleges and universities, state institution campuses, state military campuses, irrigation districts, and diking and drainage districts that are located in a Phase II coverage area and own or operate a regulated MS4.
+This section of the permit describes the requirements that apply to Secondary Permittees and makes up the core elements of their Stormwater Management Program.

 The SWMP for Secondary Permittees is intended to apply to a wide variety of Secondary Permittees.
 The requirements of Special Condition S6 will apply differently depending on the type and function of the public entity, the size and nature of the coverage area, and the specifics of the entity's MS4.
-For example, ports covered by the permit may lease property to other entities that manage stormwater on the leased property, and in some cases that property may be covered by the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities, or another NPDES stormwater permit.
+For example, ports covered by the permit may lease property to other entities that manage stormwater on the leased property, and in some cases that property may be covered by the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities or another NPDES stormwater permit.
 Alternatively, many colleges and universities have resident and commuter student populations.
 Diking and drainage districts may serve more than 1,000 residents because their service areas are now partially in urbanized areas, but they have little or no authority over activities on those properties.
-Some permittees may rely on the local jurisdiction to regulate discharges into their MS4, others may rely on another NPDES permit for such regulations, while others such as school districts control operations on all the lands served by their MS4 and may rely on internal policies.
+Some permittees may rely on the local jurisdiction to regulate discharges into their MS4s, others may rely on another NPDES permit for such discharges, while others such as school districts may rely on internal policies that control operations on all the lands served by their MS4.

-Ecology's general approach to changes for Secondary Permittee requirements is to simplify language, where appropriate, to clarify requirements, and to improve consistency across permits.
+Ecology's general approach to changes for Secondary Permittee requirements is to simplify language where appropriate to clarify requirements, and to improve consistency across permits.
 Several proposed revisions also clarify requirements that the Secondary Permittee may be unable to meet on leased property.
 Ecology proposes additions such as "...under the functional control of..." to refer to situations in which Secondary Permittees must have legal access and authority to perform the activity.
 Other draft revisions use the phrase "...owned and operated by the Secondary Permittee..." to refer to activities where the Secondary Permittee not only owns the property, but also operates the stormwater system.
-The alternative phrase, "...owned or operated by the Permittee..." may refer to situations in which a permittee owns the property but a tenant operates the stormwater system.
+The alternative phrase, "...owned or operated by the Permittee..." may refer to a situation in which a permittee owns the property but a tenant operates the stormwater system.